kizunanocoin/docs/docs/running-a-node/node-setup.md

 The Docker image can be downloaded via `docker pull`.
 We can either grab the `latest` or a specific version/tag.
 Not specifying a tag defaults to `latest`.
 An example of each is found below.

-Pulls the latest release of the Nano Node:
+Pulls the latest release of KIZUNANO COIN Node:
 ```bash
 docker pull nanocurrency/nano
 ```

-Pulls a specific version of the Nano node:
+Pulls a specific version of KIZUNANO COIN node:
 ```bash
 docker pull nanocurrency/nano:V20.0
 ```

 !!! tip
 	If you are running in an enterprise environment, it is recommended that you explicitly specify the latest stable version to ensure deterministic containers.
-A list of tags can be found at the official [Nano Currency Docker Hub](https://hub.docker.com/r/nanocurrency/nano/tags/).
+A list of tags can be found at the official [KIZUNANO COIN Currency Docker Hub](https://hub.docker.com/r/kizunanocoin/kizunanocoin/tags/).

 --8<-- "multiple-node-setups-warning.md"